dannigt/mid-align/README.md

 </details>

-Our training scripts adapted from [ParroT](https://github.com/wxjiao/ParroT).
+Our training scripts are adapted from [ParroT](https://github.com/wxjiao/ParroT).

 The configuration files for DeepSpeed and LoRA are included in `./config`.